-For your brother who gets excited by wearing dress socks that aren’t a plain color.
+For your brother who gets excited about wearing dress socks that aren’t a plain color.
 Or for your dad who works in a boring corporate job but desperately wants to show a bit of personality at work.
 As a bonus (for them), he or she can bore everyone around them with yet another rant about how much better the original Star Wars trilogy is.
-Better yet, get them for your sister in honor of the The Last Jedi premiere to celebrate bad-ass women as leading characters.
-This site doesn’t sell Star Wars socks for women, but socks don’t need a gender anyway—so just go ahead and buy a smaller version for all the ladies in your life. $20 for the set via Amazon
+This site doesn’t sell Star Wars socks for women, but socks don’t need a gender anyway—so just go ahead and buy a smaller version for all the ladies in your life.

-What does a ¼ inch thick pie crust look like, anyway?
+What does a fourth-of-an-inch-thick pie crust look like, anyway?
 No one except a professional baker would really know, and no one except a professional baker really cares.
 Except for your aunt, who insists on measuring precisely every time, dammit.
-Give her this rolling pin and peace of mind. [$21 via Amazon)(http://amzn.to/2gEXQWa)
+Give her this rolling pin and peace of mind.

-For the co-worker who can’t stand to waste 20 minutes on lunch, there’s always Soylent.
+For the coworker who can’t stand to waste 20 minutes on lunch, there’s always Soylent.
 It’s not appealing or particularly tasty, but it gets the job done.
 After all, what is food if not fuel?
-Help your least-fun comrades be more efficient. $33 for a 12-pack via Amazon
+Help your least-fun comrades be more efficient.

 The edges are the best part of the brownies.
-This is not an undisputed fact, but it is hotly contested, and your loved one who insists on eating only the outside rim, this pan is basically the holy grail.
+This is not an undisputed fact, but it’s hotly contested, and for your loved one who insists on eating only the outside rim, this pan is basically the holy grail.
 You get crispy, chewy edges on three sides on at least two pieces, depending on how you cut it.
-That’s heaven right there. $35.95 via Amazon
+That’s heaven right there.

 Everyone thinks you know what julienne is, but do you really?
 What about the difference between chopping, dicing, and mincing?
 If so, congratulations and goodbye.
 This cutting board is not for you.
-It is, however, for those dullards who insist that the carrots be precisely ¼” cubes.
+It is, however, for those dullards who insist that the carrots be precisely sized cubes.
 You may make fun now, but those carrots will all be cooked to exactly the same degree while your haphazard orange mess are alternately crunchy and squishy.
-Amateur. $21 via Amazon
+Amateur.

 These are not the prettiest oven mitts.
-They are vaguely off white, with an As-Seen-On-TV style logo, and they will look ugly hanging in the kitchen.
-They will also be the best hot mitts your loved one will ever own.
-People will come to her house and compliment her not on her beautiful stainless steel professional grade Kitchen Aid stand mixer, but on her Ove Gloves—and she will not begrudge them this, for they will be her savior.
-Never again will she struggle to grip a slippery pie plate, or slosh quiche all over the bottom of the oven as the pan slides out of your hands.
-Never again will she fear for your fingers as you feel them grow hotter inside your thin, mittened hands.
-And this most practical of gifts will be her favorite of all. $25 via Amazon for a pack of two
+They are vaguely off-white, with an As-Seen-On-TV style logo, and they will look ugly hanging in the kitchen.
+But they will also be the best hot mitts your loved one will ever own.
+People will come to their house and compliment them not on the beautiful stainless steel professional grade Kitchen Aid stand mixer, but on the Ove Gloves.
+Never again will the giftee struggle to grip a slippery pie plate, or slosh quiche all over the bottom of the oven as the pan slides out of their hands.
+Never again will their fear for their fingers.
+This most practical of presents will be their favorite of all.